-With support from AstraZeneca and working with stakeholders including the Department for Environment, Food and Rural Affairs (Defra) and Severn Trent Waste Water, the project will generate the most comprehensive database of minimal selective concentrations of antimicrobials to date and will make significant progress towards a completely novel, standardised assay to be used for the environmental risk assessment of antimicrobials.
+With support from AstraZeneca and working with stakeholders including Defra and Severn Trent Waste Water, the project will generate the most comprehensive database of minimal selective concentrations of antimicrobials to date and will make significant progress towards a completely novel, standardised assay to be used for the environmental risk assessment of antimicrobials.

-Aimee first joined the ECEHH in 2013 to conduct her PhD Research with Dr William Gaze and Dr Lihong Zhang.
-This 4 year funded project was supported by the Biotechnology and Biological Sciences Research Council (BBSRC) and her industrial CASE partner AstraZeneca (with Prof Jason Snape as her industry supervisor).
-Prior to her Fellowship, Aimee held a short post-doctoral research position with the University of York and University of Exeter.
+Aimee first joined the Centre in 2013 to conduct her PhD Research on a 4 year funded project supported by the Biotechnology and Biological Sciences Research Council and partner AstraZeneca.
+Prior to starting her Fellowship in 2018, Aimee held a short post-doctoral research position with the University of York and University of Exeter.